featurevisor/featurevisor/docs/plugins.md

 ogImage: /img/og/docs-plugins.png
 ---

-While Featurevisor [CLI](/docs/cli) is packed with various core functionalities, it also has a plugins API allowing you to extend with further tooling as per your needs. {% .lead %}
+While Featurevisor [CLI](/docs/cli) is packed with various core functionalities, it also has a plugins API allowing you to extend it with further tooling as per your needs. {% .lead %}

 ## CLI

 The entire CLI is built on top of the plugins API.
-This means that all the core functionalities are implemented as plugins.
-You can also create your own plugins to extend the CLI with additional tooling.
+This means that all the core functionalities are implemented as plugins internally.

+You can also create your own plugins either locally at individual project level, or even share them with others in the form of npm packages.

 ## Installing plugins